Skip to main content

 Are there rate limits on social signal configurations?

 The same rate limits apply across all Rodz API endpoints: 100 requests per minute per API key.
-There is no separate limit on the number of active signal configurations, but each plan tier has a maximum number of monitored companies.
+There’s no separate limit on the number of active signal configurations, but each plan tier has a maximum number of monitored companies.
 Check the API Reference for details on rate limits and pagination.

 How do I test a social signal configuration without waiting for real data?